morulus/logdock/README.md

   .group('MyApp');
 ```

-You also can to specify transform at second argument.
+You also pass transform as second argument.

 ```js
 const appLog = log